Online Family Nurse Practitioner (FNP) Program

 Clinical placement team –Students partner with a dedicated clinical placement specialist to find clinical sites and preceptors for rotations in or near their communities.

-Course delivery that prioritizes RN lifestyles and learning outcomes – Courses are designed to help students learn in the way that works best for them, and are structured with our students’ busy schedules in mind.
-Many courses offer “flex scheduling,” with lectures hosted multiple times per week so students can choose the lecture session that fits their schedule.
-All live sessions are also recorded and accessible to students.
+Course delivery that prioritizes RN lifestyles and learning outcomes – Courses are designed to help students learn in the way best for them, and are structured with our students’ busy schedules in mind.
+Many courses offer flexible attendance so students can choose to attend the live lecture or view the recording at a time more convenient for them.

 Support and coaching – In addition to our knowledgeable and accessible faculty, students have a dedicated academic advisor and student success specialist for help and guidance outside the classroom.